-Humanities fellows at Tyson will observe the research of each project team; interviewing their peers and faculty mentors, charting their objectives and goals, and placing the work of each project into a unique representative project for that team.
-Methods include (but are not limited to): interviews and writing articles, filming and documenting via a web story for the Tyson website; creating graphic art pieces and signage to educate visitors to Tyson about the work and significance of the work.
-Fellows will be expected to have sound humanities skills, such as writing and analytic ability, a keen interest in science; the capacity to work with another person, constructing communication projects (with faculty mentoring).
+Fellows will be expected to have sound humanities skills, such as writing and analytic ability; a keen interest in science; the capacity to work closely with another person, constructing communication projects (with faculty mentoring).
 You must be willing to immerse yourself in a unique position as a humanities communicator amidst scientific researchers.

 It is anticipated that humanities fellows will spend approximately 50% of their time indoors, working on projects.
 They will spend 50% outdoors, in the field with science researchers.
 Field work will include extended periods in heat, exposure to sun, and common hazards such as ticks and poison ivy.